 - Finally, check the carrier for any other signs of wear and tear.
 Inspect the hitch and cargo carrier for any cracks, dents, or other signs of damage that could compromise its ability to support your cargo load.

-By taking a few minutes to inspect your hitch and cargo carrier before each trip, you can ensure that your cargo will be secure and you’ll have a safe and secure journey each time.
+Not taking a few minutes to inspect your hitch and cargo carrier before each trip is one of the common mistakes when using a cargo carrier.
+Doing so can ensure that your cargo will be secure and you’ll have a safe and secure journey.

 Helpful Maintenance Tips for Hitch and Roof Cargo Carriers